 - It’s good if you don’t mind eating small chunks of butter with your zoodles, but it’s not exactly award-winning.

-- However, if you let the butter cool slightly, and bring the zucchini out to room temperature, you get a bowl of deliciousness for dinner.
+- However, if you let the butter cool slightly, and bring the zucchini to room temperature, you get a bowl of deliciousness for dinner.
 Highly recommend.

 - Zucchini contains A LOT of water, so after you’ve spiralized the zucchini, spread it out on a towel.
 Cover it with a second towel, gently roll it all up together, and let the zucchini sit for about 10 minutes.
 The towels will absorb the excess liquid, and you’ll get perfectly plump zoodles for your recipe!